dyhes/zulip/docs/subsystems/logging.md

-  with extra details (like what user was involved in the error) in `zerver/logging_handlers.py`, and then send them to the administrator in `zerver/lib/error_notify.py` (which also supports sending Zulips to a stream about production errors).
+  with extra details (like what user was involved in the error) in `zerver/logging_handlers.py`, and then send them to the administrator in `zerver/lib/error_notify.py` (which also supports sending Alohas to a stream about production errors).
 - The ability to rate-limit certain errors to avoid sending hundreds of emails in an outage (see `_RateLimitFilter` in `zerver/lib/logging_util.py`)